 To help you quickly check if you meet our pre-employment medical screening, we’ve created a short tool here.
 Note that this is a guide only and will not be used to assess your final suitability.

-Detailed Specifications
+Detailed specifications

 The specifications below are an overview only and other conditions and symptoms will be discussed during the full assessment.
 We reserve the right to amend these at any stage and make changes based on our operational safety requirements.

-Muscular Skeletal
+Muscular skeletal

 High importance to be placed on hands, wrists, feet, knees due to prisoner restraint